-- Deaths – The UK had the worst 1st wave but was then overtaken by the USA.
-Cumulatively, the UK & USA are broadly similar, Oceania has seen very little and Canada is in between.
+- Deaths – Cumulatively, the UK & USA are broadly similar, Oceania has seen very little and Canada is in between.

-- Positivity – There are considerable differences with the UK & Canada similar in the last 3 months, USA higher and Oceania near zero.
+- Positivity – There are considerable differences with the USA & Canada higher than the UK and Oceania near zero.

-- Vaccinations – USA & Canada have commenced vaccinations but are behind the UK.
+- Vaccinations – USA & Canada are similar to the UK and are well ahead of Oceania.

 New Zealand followed by Australia stand out here but whether they are good models for the UK is unclear.
 The vast differences in population density and most of all their geographical isolation makes it difficult to decide if they are useful role models.
 They are also in the Southern hemisphere as well so their seasons are the other way around.

 7 – UK v Far East